ShruAgarwal/Automate-boring-stuff-projects/README.md

 # Solution Code Snippets

-**Questions asked in the most famous Python based for beginners book, 'Automate the boring stuff with python' are being solved here according to what I understood...**
+ 🌟 **I have tried to solve these projects according to what I understood from the book.
+Also, I've learnt a lot from this book!** 😎